 Diapers are one of the most obvious items on your new baby checklist, but your list of baby diapering gear doesn’t end there.
-Check this list to make sure you’re stocked up on all the staples you need.
+Diapers, check.
+Then what?
+Check this list to make sure you’re stocked up on all the baby gear you need.

 Widely appreciated for their absorbency and convenience, disposable diapers and training pants seem to undergo technology upgrades even more often than cell phones do.
 The latest innovations include developmentally targeted designs, more specific sizing, and eco-friendly biodegradability.
 Some manufacturers have even perfected swim diapers that provide containment and maintain their fit without swelling into a soggy pendulum.
 (Not sure how to change a diaper?
 Don’t worry, it’s easy!)